nop77svk/cd-dvd-batch-copy/README.md

 # Various shell scripts of mine

+In order to make one's life easier the one should automate most of the mundane tasks he/she encounters.

+That's what I've been doing for the past 35 years. :-)

 ## cd_dvd_batch_copy.sh

 Hassle-free copying of old CD/DVD backups back to backup disk(s).
 What does it do: